dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 } until nextPrelimExecution > n, nextValidation > n, and no task is still running

 validation of TXj {
-    compare read-set to original
+    re-read TXj read-set
-    if fail, re-execute
+    if read-set differs from original read-set of the latest TXj execution re-execute
 }

 execution of TXj {